ianinazarenko/next-door/README.md

   **Tailwind CSS** + **Headless UI** are used together to quickly build accessible and customizable UI components.
   **CSS Modules** are used for styling other components that require full control over layout and custom styles.

+## Notes

+- Some images in this project are loaded from [Picsum.photos](https://picsum.photos/) as placeholders.
+- They are random and used for demonstration purposes only.

 ## Roadmap / Future Plans

 - Add user authentication and personal profiles (replace authorName/phone fields with `User` relation)